epfl-si/container-wp-volumes/README.md

 ### What is this repository for? ###

-This repository contains a selection of plugins and themes provided for EPFL wordpress sites
+This image is a data-only container (with busybox for debug purposes) It contains a selection of plugins and themes provided for EPFL wordpress sites

 ### How do I set things up ? ###